iibrahemali/Fly-Quest/README.md

 - Create additional world files to test different scenarios and edge cases.

 ## Notes
-- This project emphasizes object-oriented programming principles and encapsulation.
+- This project emphasizes OOP principles and encapsulation.
 - Documentation generated from code comments provides detailed information about each class and method.